-PSYC 260 INTRODUCTION TO BEHAVIOR MODI-FICATION (3 cr.) - Survey of the history of behaviorism and the principles and applications of behavior modification.
-Observation of the training and skills employed in treatment programs based on behavior modification methodology.
+PSYC 260 INTRODUCTION TO BEHAVIOR MODIFI-CATION (3 cr.) - Survey of the history of behaviorism and the principles and applications of behavior modification.
+Observation of the training and skills employed in threatment programs based on behavior modification methodology.
 Lecture 3 hours per week.

-PSYC 298, 299 - See General Usage Courses on page 87.
+PSYC 298, 299 - See General Usage Courses Page 76.